 When we talk about creative writing, fiction and poetry often take the spotlight, but there are many other types of creative writing that we can explore.

 Most writers develop a preference for one form (and genre) above all others.
 This can be a good thing, because you can specialize in your form and genre and become quite proficient.
 However, occasionally working with other types of writing is beneficial.
-It prevents your work from becoming stale and overladen with form- or genre-specific tropes, and it’s a good way to acquire a variety of techniques that are uncommon in your preferred form and genre but that can be used to enhance it.
+It prevents your work from becoming stale and overladen with form- or genre-specific clichés, and it’s a good way to acquire a variety of techniques that are uncommon in your preferred form and genre but that can be used to enhance it.

 Types of Creative Writing

 Letters: Because the ability to communicate effectively is increasingly valuable, letter writing is a useful skill.
 There is a long tradition of publishing letters, so take extra care with those emails you’re shooting off to friends, family, and business associates.
-In fact, one way to get published if you don’t have a lot of clips and credits is to write letters to the editor of a news publication.
+Hot tip: one way to get published if you don’t have a lot of clips and credits is to write letters to the editor of a news publication.

 Essays.
-Essay’s are often associated with academic writing, but there are many types of essays, including personal essays, descriptive essays, and persuasive essays, all of which can be quite creative (and not especially academic).
+Essays are often associated with academic writing, but there are many types of essays, including personal essays, descriptive essays, and persuasive essays, all of which can be quite creative (and not especially academic).

 Journalism: Some forms of journalism are more creative than others.
 Traditionally, journalism was objective reporting on facts, people, and events.
 Today, journalists often infuse their writing with opinion and storytelling to make their pieces more compelling or convincing.

-Song lyrics: Song lyrics combine the craft of writing with the artistry of music.
+Song Lyrics: Song lyrics combine the craft of writing with the artistry of music.
 Composing lyrics is similar to writing poetry, and this is an ideal type of writing for anyone who can play a musical instrument.

 Scripts: Hit the screen or the stage by writing scripts for film, television, theater, or video games.
 Beware: scripts are a director’s medium, not a writer’s medium, but they have the potential to reach a non-reading audience.